EwelinaMariaCzapiewska/aws-multi-az-vpc-infrastructure/README.md

 ## 🚀 High Availability (HA)
 * **Multi-AZ Deployment:** Instances are deployed across two different Availability Zones.
 If one AZ experiences an outage, the application remains reachable through the instance in the second AZ.
+* **Load Balancing:** An Application Load Balancer acts as a single point of contact for clients, providing a DNS name and performing health checks to ensure traffic is only routed to functional instances.